Rhythms, sounds & images

 ARm #2

-A public art programme at Bekkelaget in September 2023.
+A public art programme at Bekkelaget in September/October 2023.
 During 2 days around Full Moon the various presentations connected the sensorial with the rhythmic relations of the place.

 A visit to Bekkelaget Water Treatment Plant and listening to Dråpen, a permanent interactive sound installation by Arne Nordheim